Research

 Measuring Motion Laboratory (MML)

-The MML uses a variety of biomechanical analysis techniques to explore novel ways to accurately measure human movement in the field and validates those in the laboratory setting.
-The MML research is mostly conducted in the Biomechanics Laboratory (room 125).
+The Measuring Motion laboratory (room 125) uses a variety of biomechanical analysis techniques to explore novel ways to accurately measure human movement in the field and validates those in the laboratory setting.

 Sports Nutrition & Performance Laboratory (SNAP)

-The Sports Nutrition & Performance Lab studies dietary interventions' effects on performance, recovery, and blood biomarkers in athletes, with a focus on women's health.
+The Sports Nutrition & Performance laboratory (room 122) studies dietary interventions' effects on performance, recovery, and blood biomarkers in athletes, with a focus on women's health.
 Our research integrates physiological assessments with nutritional strategies, focusing on nutrient timing, ergogenic aids, hormonal influences on metabolism, and preventative nutrition to optimize performance and long-term health.

 Vascular Biology & Autonomic Studies Laboratory (VBASL)

-The VBASL (room 118C) investigates how exercise lowers blood pressure and how treatments, such as antioxidant supplementation and chronic exercise, can sustain positive health benefits.
+The Vascular Biology and Autonomic Studies laboratory (room 118C) investigates how exercise lowers blood pressure and how treatments, such as antioxidant supplementation and chronic exercise, can sustain positive health benefits.
 In addition, sleep architecture and its effects on physiological function is examined.